sibyl-team/sibyl-team.github.io/index.md

 # Sibyl Team

 Statistical inference team.
-Development of statistical and machine learning techniques for inference problems in dynamic processes: epidemic reconstruction, risk assessment, epidemic parameters estimations and more.
+Development of statistical and machine learning techniques to solve inference problems in dynamic processes: epidemic reconstruction, risk assessment, epidemic parameters estimations and more.